moinwiki/moin/docs/admin/configure.rst

 Groups and Dicts
 ================
-Moin can get group and dictionary information from some supported backends (like the wiki configuration or wiki items).
+Moin can get group and dictionary information from some supported backends like the wiki configuration or wiki items.

-A group is just a list of unicode names.
+A group is a list of unicode names.
 It can be used for any application: one application is defining user groups for usage in ACLs.

 A dict is a mapping of unicode keys to unicode values.
 It can be used for any